© Getty Images

 Fonte das Lágrimas

 - Legend has it that the water flowing from the fountain where Inês died is made of her tears.
 Her blood is said to stain the fountain, and her ghost still apparently roams the estate.
-Sources: (Fundação Inês de Castro) See also: How dark were the Middle Ages, really?
+Sources: (Fundação Inês de Castro) See also: What's your love language?

 © Public Domain